shivannis/xandr-docs-public/xandr-docs/monetize/welcome-to-mobile.md

 ---
 title: Microsoft Monetize - Welcome to Mobile
-description: Discover the art of purchasing mobile devices and mastering app advertising.
+description: Explore the art of purchasing mobile devices and mastering app advertising.
 Navigate the evolving landscape with expert insights. ms.date: 10/28/2023
 ---